EricssonResearch/dnt/doc/notification.md

 The *push* notifications are triggered by events, and they are sent immediately.
 For example, when a user connects to R2DTWO via a telnet interface, a push notification is sent indicating a telnet login.
 The following notification *push* sources are currently defined:

 * "delay", type NOTIF_ERROR : a packet arrived later than the delay specified
-* "new src", type NOTIF_INFO: a new notification source has been registered
+* "new src", type NOTIF_INFO: an udp-in interface detected an IP address change on its HW interface
-* "new dst", type  NOTIF_INFO:  a new destination IP address has been set
+* "new dst", type  NOTIF_INFO: an udp-out interface was notified about a new destination IP
-* "r2dtwo", type  NOTIF_INFO: r2dtwo start notification
+* "r2dtwo", type  NOTIF_INFO: r2dtwo startup notification
-* "telnet", type NOTIF_INFO: new telnet client
+* "telnet", type NOTIF_INFO: new telnet client connected
 * "send", type NOTIF_ERROR or NOTIF_WARNING: packet sending related information, error or warning
 * "mask", type NOTIF_INFO: a replication path has been masked
-* "pof", type NOTIF_INFO: packet ordering function has encountered an error
+* "pof", type NOTIF_INFO: packet ordering function was reset on timeout
-* "seq_rcvy", type NOTIF_INFO: sequence recovery event
+* "seq_rcvy", type NOTIF_INFO: sequence recovery was reset on timeout
-* "diagnostic", type NOTIF_WARNING: diagnostic module message
+* "diagnostic", type NOTIF_WARNING: sequence recovery module diagnostic message
-* "transaction", type NOTIF_INFO: ???_???
+* "transaction", type NOTIF_INFO: a configuration transaction has been committed
-* "triggered_receiver", type NOTIF_INFO: trigger push message, MP received a trigger message
+* "triggered_receiver", type NOTIF_INFO: trigger push message, MP received a *trigger* message
-* "triggered_source", type NOTIF_INFO: trigger push message, MP initiates a trigger message
+* "triggered_source", type NOTIF_INFO: trigger push message, MP initiates a *trigger* message (see the *notif_trigger* telnet command)

-It is possible to trigger push notifications with a special *trigger* OAM message.
-The *trigger* OAM message can be generated from telnet command.
-Its main purpose is to have a controlled way of triggering notifications (almost) synchronously from different nodes even when nodes are not in sync.
+It is possible to trigger push notifications with a special *trigger* in-band OAM message, which can be initiated with a telnet command.
+Its main purpose is to have a controlled way of triggering notifications from MPs (almost) synchronously from different nodes even when nodes are not in sync.
 (Note: *trigger* OAM messages can be treated also as separator between set of data flow packets.)
-The *trigger* message can be triggered by the *notif_trigger* telnet command, which has as parameter the source MP and destination MP, just like a *ping* command.
-When the command is executed, the source MP triggers a push notification, sending the starting MP statistics, the target object statistics and all MP statistics where the target object is common.
+The *trigger* message can be sent by the *notif_trigger* telnet command, which has as parameter the source MP and destination MP, just like a *ping* command.
+When the command is executed, the source MP triggers a push notification, sending the statistics of the starting MP, the target object statistics and all MP statistics where the target object is common.
 This typically results in sending pre-object and post-object statistics along with the object stats.
+The receiver MP of the *trigger* message acts similarly, generating a *triggered_receiver* notification.

-When AutoMIP is used, the target objects are automatically filled, so notifications will contain all related information.
-However, when MIPs are added manually, specifying target MIP is optional.
-When no target object is specified, the notification will only contain the source MP stats.
+When AutoMIP is used on an object, the target objects of the created MIPs are all set to be that object, so their trigger notifications will contain statistics of all the related MIPs.
+When MIPs are added manually, specifying their target object is optional.
+When a MIP has no target object, its trigger notification will only contain its own stats.

 ## Pull notifications

-The *pull* notifications are triggered periodically, with a fixed period currently set to 2 seconds.
-The reporting period is aligned to the 2 second reporting from epoch so when all devices running R2DTWO are in sync, the reporting periods will also be in sync.
-On startup, all notification sources register themselves to the notification module.
-When reporting, all notification sources are queried and all provide a json report which will be collected and sent to the notification destination.
-So in each 2 seconds all registered pull notification sources will report their information.
+The *pull* notifications are triggered periodically, with a fixed period of 2 seconds.
+The reporting period is aligned to the even seconds according to the node's clock, therefore when all nodes running R2DTWO are in sync (with PTP), their reporting periods will also be in sync.

+On startup, all notification sources in R2DTWO register themselves to the notification module.
+When reporting, the notification module queries all the registered notification sources, which all provide a json report about their state.
+The notification module collects these, and runs the *notification_session* pipeline in the resulting packets.

+When the collected data is too big for a single packet, the notification module fragments it into multiple packets.
+Each of these packets have the same *notif_seq*, they carry part of the data in their *notif_msg*, and the fragmentation information is set in *notif_fragment* in the format of "1/3", "2/3" etc.

 Currently the following pull notification sources are implemented:

-* interface, identifier: interface name
-* MIP, identifier: name
-* parser, identifier name+" parser"
+* interface: packets sent/received
+* parser: per-stream packets received (and packets that did not match any stream)
+* MP: state and packet counters
-* pof, identifier: name
+* pipeline object states (seq_gen, seq_recovery, pof, replicate)
-* replicate, identifier: name
-* sequence generator, identifier: name
-* sequence recovery, identifier: name
-* delay, identifier "delay"
-* sysmon TC, identifier: "tc_"+target interface
-* sysmon modem, identifier: "modem_"+target interface

-Each *pull* notification source provides a specific json message, which will be collected in notification pull messages.
-One notification pull message may contain json from one or more notification sources, depending on their specific json length.
+* delay statistics per-stream (correctly delayed, delay exceeded)
+* sysmon: tc and modem monitoring state

 ## Traffic characteristic collection with notifications

 To collect periodic statistics for traffic management, 2 models are supported:

-1. based on pull notifications (in a synchronized network)
+1. based on pull notifications (mainly useful in a synchronized network)
 2. based on push notifications triggered by *trigger* messages (does not require synchronization)

 Pull notifications can be used in a synchronized network to provide periodic statistics.
-All pull statistics are reported periodically, with a pre-defined period of 2s (hardcoded currently) starting at 0 second border.
-This means that all nodes will send their stats in sync, periodically.
+All pull statistics are reported periodically, with a pre-defined period of 2s (hardcoded currently) at every even second according to the local clock.
+This means that all nodes will send their stats in sync, if the nodes are synchronized via PTP.
+These pull notifications contain all the data about the state of R2DTWO.

 However, synchronization may not be available/feasible in all cases.
 In such cases, the *trigger* notification can be used to perform periodic measurements.
-When a *trigger* message is sent, a local push is also performed.
-Upon reception of the *trigger* message, a push is also performed at the destination.
-Although the push messages are not completely in sync, only a one-way delay is between them so they can be used for traffic measurement etc.
+When a *trigger* message is sent, a local push of *triggered_source* is also performed.
+Upon reception of the *trigger* message, a push of *triggered_receiver* is performed.
+These triggered notifications only contain statistics about the MIPs involved in the message exchange, and the other MIPs that have the same target object.

+Although these two push messages are not sent at the exact same time, there is only a one-way delay between them so they can be used for traffic measurement etc.

 Note that by default the pull notifications are disabled.
-They can be enabled using the 'notif_pull enable' telnet command.
+They can be enabled with the *notif_pull enable* telnet command.

 ## Filtering of notifications

 By default, push notification sources are enabled and pull notifications are disabled.
-To enable pull notifications, the *notif_pull enable* command can be used.
+To enable pull notifications, use the *notif_pull enable* telnet command.

 Notifications have a *source* and a *level*.
-The source is a string, describing the notification source.
+The source is a string, identifying the notification source module.

-For push notifications the *source* can be "transaction", "r2dtwo", "new src", "telnet", "mask", "triggered_source" and "triggered_receiver".
-For pull notifications the name can be the reporting module name as described [here](#Message formats)
+For push notifications the *source* can be "transaction", "r2dtwo", "new src", "telnet", "mask", "triggered_source", "triggered_receiver" etc. For pull notifications the name can be the reporting module name as described [here](#Message formats)

-The notification level can be the following:  NONE, ERROR, WARNING, INFO, PULL, ALL.
+The notification level can be the following:  ERROR, WARNING, INFO, PULL (currently all pull sources use the PULL level).
 It is possible to filter sending notifications according to the level, from command line parameter:

 ```
 -n, --notify={LOG|SUBMIT}:LEVEL